The Long Barn

 Sea Salt

-In the full-height, open living areas, stone finish Clay Lime Plaster through its inclusion of crushed marble and a white pigment optimises light and a feeling of space.
-In the two bathrooms, the Erdes chose a matte finish, in sea salt, adding a sense of radiance and warmth to the internal environments.
+In the full-height, open living areas of The Long Barn, Armourcoat’s stone finish Clay Lime Plaster, with its inclusion of crushed marble and a white pigment, optimizes natural light and enhances the sense of space.
+In the two bathrooms, the Erdes chose a matte finish in a soft sea salt tone, which adds a radiant and warm atmosphere to the interiors.

-By combining hydraulic lime and clay, the Armourcoat plaster is water, mould and mildew resistant.
-VOC free, it also absorbs any toxins in the air, helping it attain IAC (Indoor Air Comfort) Gold status.
-A breathable finish, it helps regulate moisture, damp and humidity.
+By combining hydraulic lime and clay, the Armourcoat plaster is not only water, mold, and mildew resistant, but it is also VOC-free.
+It works to absorb toxins in the air, helping the home achieve IAC (Indoor Air Comfort) Gold status.
+This breathable finish supports the regulation of moisture, dampness, and humidity, ensuring a healthy and comfortable living environment.

 The ethos behind The Long Barn was to mirror and replicate the historic aesthetic, but to utilise modern, sustainable solutions as far as possible to minimise its environmental impact.
 With its combination of natural minerals, longevity, eco- friendliness, ease of application and choice of finishes, I was more than happy to use Armourcoat’s Clay Lime Plaster.